dark logo watermark

 Accommodation

 All accommodation on your trip is provided in Kathmandu and Bhutan, so you don't need to worry about a thing.
-You'll stay in a local Guesthouse in Kathmandu run by our operating partners, and at a comfortable B&B’s and lodges in Bhutan, all with private, ensuite bathrooms.
+You'll stay at Marriott Hotel in Kathmandu, and at a comfortable B&B’s and lodges in Bhutan, all with private, ensuite bathrooms.

 Meals